britram/taps-transports/draft-ietf-taps-transports.md

 to identify segments in acknowledgments, to detect unacknowledged segments, to measure RTT, etc. The protocol may support ordered or unordered delivery of data, and does not itself provide retransmission.
-DCCP supports reduced checksum coverage, a partial integrity mechanisms similar to UDP-Lite.
-There is also a Data Checksum option that when enabled, contains a strong CRC, to enable endpoints to detect application data corruption.
+DCCP supports reduced checksum coverage, a partial integrity mechanism similar to UDP-Lite.
+There is also a Data Checksum option that when enabled, contains a strong CRC, to enable endpoints to detect application data corruption - similar to SCTP.

 Receiver flow control is supported, which limits the amount of unacknowledged data that can be outstanding at a given time.